-Until and unless you know what your employees really feel about their workplace then no matter what measures you take they will always be left incompetent.
-But one on one meeting gives you the opportunity to know your employees closely.
+Until and unless you know what your employees really feel about their workplace, no matter what measures you take, they will always be left incompetent.
+But one on one meeting allows you to know your employees closely.
 Asking the perfect questions here would act as the hammer hitting the nails at the right place.

 One on one meeting questions for knowing their views

 - How do you feel working for our organization?

 - Are you aware of how your work is impacting our business?